Stephen Sutton: Fundraising cancer teen breaks world record

 He has compiled a bucket list, featuring things he wants to accomplish before he dies, which includes getting in the Guinness Book of World Records.

-His record was getting the most people to make a "heart-shaped hand gesture".'So excited'
+His record was getting the most people to make a "heart-shaped hand gesture".

 The event took place at Stephen's former school, Chase Terrace Technology College and involved 554 people.